oynataberk/reminder/README.md

 # reminder
-Reminder developed with tkinter and pygame library
+Reminder application built with pygame and tkinter library.